-Report of the MAFF Agricultural Land Classification Survey (1988) - land at Mill Lane, Wrea Green 1.
-Summary:
+Report of the MAFF Agricultural Land Classification Survey (1988) - Church Hill, Burton Dassett

+1. Summary:

 The land has been classified following the Agricultural Land Classification of England and Wales - revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
-The land has been classified as sub-grades 3a and 3b (Grid reference SD394314).
+Of the land surveyed 88% is classified as sub-grade 3a and 9% as sub-grade 3b.
+A further 3% is classified as Grade 4.

 2. Climatic Limitations:

 The main parameters used in the assessment of the climatic limitations are average annual rainfall (AAR), as a measure of overall wetness and accumulated temperature (ATO), as a measure of the relative warmth of the locality.
-The figures of AAR and ATO indicate that there are no climatic limitations on this site.
+The figures of AAR and ATO indicate that there is no climatic limitation on this site, restricting the highest possible grade to Grade 2.

 3. Site Limitations:

 The assessment of site factors is primarily concerned at the way in which topography influences the use of agricultural machinery and hence the cropping potential of the land.
-There are no site limitations affecting the use of the land.
+There are site limitations affecting the use of the land, where gradient influences the grade of the land.

 4. Soil Limitations:

 The main soil properties which affect the cropping potential and management requirements of land are texture, structure, depth, stoniness and chemical fertility.
 These may act as limitations separately, in combination or through interactions with climate or site factors.
 The physical limitations which result from interactions between climate, site and soil wetness, droughtiness and erosion.
 Soil wetness, which expresses the extent to which excess water imposes restrictions on crop growth, is the main interacting limitation affecting the grading on this site.
-Soil wetness is assessed in the field by identifying the depth to any slowly permeable soil horizon, which is defined in terms of soil texture, structure and gleying and relating this to the texture of the top 25cms.
+Soil wetness is assessed in the field by identifying the depth to any slowly permeable soil horizon, which is defined in terms of soil texture, structure and gleying and relating this to the texture of the top 25 cms.
 Combining the soil wetness class and the field capacity days (FCD) a land classification grade is arrived at.
 Reference will be made to this limitation in Section 6.
-5. Agricultural Land Use: